Q: What will my son/daughter have to

 do to join a fraternity/sorority?

-A: For starters, they will have to enroll in the recruitment process.
-The fraternity and sorority processes are different, but they base themselves around being introduced to current Greek members and deciding which organization in which they feel that they "fit".
-Afterwards they will go through a further "New Member" process within their chosen fraternity/sorority.
+A: First, they will have to enroll in the recruitment process.
+The fraternity and sorority processes are different, but they base themselves around being introduced to current members and deciding which organization in which they feel that they "fit".
+Afterward they will go through a further "New Member" process within their chosen fraternity/sorority.
 These last different amount of times and include different requirements, depending on the organization.

 Q: Does it cost money to join a

 A: Yes.
 There is typically an initiation fee and monthly dues (price depending on which fraternity/sorority); women are also required to pay a small fee to go through recruitment.

 A: Typically, Greek students' grades go up!
 With study groups, GPA requirements, required study hours, and the atmosphere of other people doing their work, your son/daughter should be influenced to excel in their classes!
 The average GPA of the fraternity/sorority community typically exceeds the average GPA of all undergraduate students.